Ali-cy/Encrypted-Chat/README.md

 ## Notes:

-- The script is designed for educational purposes and may require network configuration adjustments for proper operation.
+- The script is designed for practice purposes and may require network configuration adjustments for proper operation.
 - The project utilizes Python's `socket`, `threading`, and `rsa` libraries.
 - RSA encryption/decryption logic adapted from the `rsa` library.